 A weekly series providing an inside look at new faces on the Mazda Road to Indy, the only driver development program of its type in the world.

-MRTI: What first got you interested in racing?
+MRTI: What got you interesting in karting and in racing?

-MRTI: What got you interested in the Mazda Road to Indy and the Indy Lights series?
+MRTI: What got you interested in progressing to the Mazda Road to Indy and the USF2000 series?

 MRTI: What are your expectations for 2016?

 MEGENNIS: It’s hard to judge since I’ve never raced a winged car but I think we have the potential to be at the front, get on the podium and win a few races this year.
 I expect to learn a ton: how to race these cars and how to drive these ridiculous IndyCar tracks, which look like so much fun.
 And have a great time!

 MRTI: In addition to racing cars, you’re a nationally-ranked saber fencer?

 MEGENNIS: I was in love with Star Wars so it seemed as close as I could get to light saber fighting!
 I started saber fencing when I was 9 and I got good at it, so now I’m going to national and international competitions.
 That’s what I do with most of my time.
 I probably go to 20 or 30 tournaments a year, which includes local and regional tournaments as well.
 My dad is English, so I have dual citizenship.
 When I visit Britain I go to national competitions and I’m one of the best British fencers under the age of 17.
 I’m trying to make the World Championship team this year.

 MRTI: If I wasn’t driving a race car, I’d be _________________?

 MEGENNIS: I’d be a saber fencer!
 That would be my sole passion.
 Racing is different in that you can’t practice every single day.
 You have to go where the cars are.
 You can do simulator time, or train, but it’s not real practice.
 So I go to fencing practice four times a week.
 It’s not hard to balance the two, but it’s been very tiring!

 MRTI: What is your favorite race or racetrack?